syedhassaanahmed/syedhassaanahmed/README.md

 ### Great Software Engineers from my observation (*in no particular order*)

-- prioritize architecting for current requirements over hypothetical future ones. aka [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)
+- prioritize architecting for current requirements over hypothetical future ones aka [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)
 - treat code as a liability, not an asset.
 - teach themselves multiple ways of solving the same problem.
 - consider the term *best practices* as relative.
 Since best practices constantly evolve over time, great engineers brace themselves to unlearn and re-learn.